 Effect of Temperature

 In the experiment below, you will use the respirometer that does not contain bean seeds from the apparatus above and expose it to hot and cold temperatures.
-Create hypotheses regarding the movement of the liquid in the respirometer tube when it is placed in cold water and when it is placed in water.
+Create hypotheses regarding the movement of the liquid in the respirometer tube when it is placed in cold water and when it is warmed.
 Record these hypotheses in your notebook.

 Place the respirometer in a beaker of ice water to observe movement of the fluid in the pipette.
-Next, put the tube in a beaker of warm water.
+Remove the tube from the icewater before the marker dye moves all the way into the tube.
+Next, warm the tube by wrapping your hand around it.
 What happened in each case?
 Record your observations in your notebook.

 10) What is the function of using a respirometer without any bean seeds in this experiment?